isabella232/Dynamics-Crm-Connect-Docs/dynamics-crm-connect/synchronization/schedule-pipeline-batch.rst

 .. hint::

-    These templates are described in detail in the :ref:`sitecore-task-commands` section.
+    These templates are described in detail in the :doc:`/components/sitecore-task-commands/index` section.